-Youth will earn the NYS regulated minimum wage.
+Youth will earn at least the NYS minimum wage and agreed amount in contract.

 Youth counselors are responsible for collecting youth's timesheets, submitting to their fiscal departments, and putting a copy of the timesheet in the youth's paper file.
 Each youth counselor's fiscal department will control payroll and produce checks, and the youth counselor is responsible for delivering checks to youth.